dimparf/Soriento/README.md

 ## Scala to OrientDb object mapping library

 Soriento is an object-relational mapping framework from scala case classes to OrientDb ODocument.
+##News
+ - Update documents with field annotated as javax.persistent.Id
+ - Bug fixes
+ - #Warning: deserialization mechanism is broken in this commit

 ## Features